Dillinger (1973 film): Critical reaction

 I look at it today and I find it very crude, but I do find it immensely ambitious.
 We didn't have a lot of money or time, and we didn't have such things – we only had so many feet of track, stuff like that.
 So I couldn't do moving shots if they involved more than, what, six yards of track.
 We never had any kind of crane or anything.
 That's the way movies were made then.

 Novelization

-Shortly before the release of the film, following the era's customary timing, Curtis Books published a novelization of the screenplay by Edward Fenton (1917–1995) by his tie-in pseudonym, "Henry Clement."
-Under his name, Fenton was an award-winning author best known for his juvenile mysteries; books on Greek mythology, history, and culture; and English translations of the works of Greek children's author, Alki Zei.
+Shortly before the release of the film, following the era's customary timing, Curtis Books published a novelization of the screenplay by Edward Fenton (1917–1995) using his tie-in pseudonym, "Henry Clement."
+Fenton was an award-winning author best known for his juvenile mysteries; books on Greek mythology, history, and culture; and English translations of the works of Greek children's author, Alki Zei.